gigasquid/gigasquid.github.io/source/_posts/2019-03-22-clojure-mxnet-march-update.markdown

 One is a [PR for memory fixes](https://github.com/apache/incubator-mxnet/pull/14372) from the Scala team that is getting really close to merging.
 This will be a solution to some the the memory problems that were encountered by early adopters of the Module API.

-Another, is the [new version of the API for the Clojure NDArray and Symbol APIs](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=103092678) that is being spear headed by Kedar Bellare
+Another, is the [new version of the API for the Clojure NDArray and Symbol APIs](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=103092678) that is being spearheaded by Kedar Bellare

 Finally, work is being started to create a [Gluon API for the Clojure package](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=103089990) which is quite exciting.